apache/polaris/getting-started/spark/README.md

 docker-compose -f getting-started/spark/docker-compose.yml up
 ```

-This will spin up 3 containers services
+This will spin up 3 container services
 * The `polaris` service for running Apache Polaris
 * The `jupyter` service for running Jupyter notebook with PySpark
 * The `create-polaris-catalog` service to run setup script and create local catalog in Polaris

 ## Access the Jupyter notebook interface
-In the Jupyter notebook container log, look for the URL to access Jupyter notebook.
+In the Jupyter notebook container log, look for the URL to access the Jupyter notebook.
 The url should be in the format, `http://127.0.0.1:8888/lab?token=<token>`.

 Open the Jupyter notebook in a browser.
 Navigate to [`notebooks/SparkPolaris.ipynb`](http://127.0.0.1:8888/lab/tree/notebooks/SparkPolaris.ipynb) <!-- markdown-link-check-disable-line -->